rzcao/APIC-analytical-complex-field-reconstruction/README.md

 >In all of our functions, we assume the positive direction of `kx` points down on a screen and the positive direction of `ky` points right.
 This is defined based on how the coordinates are define in `imagesc`, which is used to show an image in MATLAB.
 The normal illumination should have [0, 0] as its illumination k-vector.
 >
->One important thing to note is that in our dataset, a different definition is used for the convenient of most FPM algorithms.
+>One important thing to note is that in our dataset, a different definition is used for the convenience of most FPM algorithms.

 2. What to do if the program tells me that 'the matrix is close to singular'?